ivanaKrucaj/dreamWorld-festival/README.md

-# dreamWorld-festival
+# DreamWorld Festival
-Project 1 - DreamWorld Festival website
+Project 1 - *DreamWorld Festival* website
 ##
-DreamWorld Festival is a website about a (made up) festival.
+*DreamWorld Festival* is a website about an imaginary festival.
 It lets the user navigate through five different pages easily via links and buttons.
-The user can explore ticket categories, check the lineup, visit a gallery with images of previous years, get more information about the festival, subscribe to the newsletter.
+The user can explore ticket categories, check the lineup, visit a gallery page with images of previous festival years, get more information about the festival, subscribe to the newsletter.
+---
 ## MVP (DOM - CANVAS)
 - the website contains five pages (Home, Lineup, Tickets, Impressions, Contact us)
 - the user can explore ticket categories from the site (via buttons)
-- subscribe to newsletter (via form)
+- subscribe to Newsletter (via form)
 - navigate through gallery
-- contact the festival via contact form

-## Backlog
-- add sticky-top to navbar
+- on click, be forwarded to artist's Spotify profile
+---

 ## Data Structure
 ### home.js